Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Experiments

-\textbf{Baselines} We use three Transformer variants as our baseline with generative-style decoding to generate the output sequences in one step \cite{zhou2022fedformer,Zhou2020informer}.
-The three Transformer-based models are the Transformer model with canonical attention, the Transformer model with ProbSparse attention, the Fedformer \cite{zhou2022fedformer} and the Informer model \cite{Zhou2020informer}.
-In addition, we compared our model's performance with two classical DNN time-series methods: the LSTM \cite{BahdanauCB14} and LSTnet \cite{Lai2018ModelingLA}.
+We use four Transformer variants as our baseline with generative-style decoding to generate the output sequences in one step \cite{Zhou2020informer}.
+These models are FEDformer\cite{zhou2022fedformer}, AutoFormer\cite{Wu2021autoformer}, Informer\cite{Zhou2020informer} and the vanilla Transformer\cite{vaswani2017attention}, respectively.In addition, since traditional methods like ARIMA and RNNs-based networks lack competitive performance\cite{cao2023inparformer,zhou2022fedformer}, we only compared our model's performances with the SOTA Transformer-based model, InParformer~\cite{cao2023inparformer}.